Thristhart/goty/README.md

 ## Terminology

--   Repository: Set of possible games.
--   List: the games that the user has played, sorted
+-   List: the games that the user has played
 -   Result: the GOTY list, ordered.
 -   Final List: Result + User Edits.